How is Amazon Sales Rank determined?

-Amazon.com generally updates the sales rank for each of the several million books listed every hour.† How does Amazon compute sale rank?† They donít say, but everyone wants to know, how does Amazon sales rank work?
-Amazon sales rank is explained by examining the hour-by-hour variation of sales rank for several books over an extended period of time.
+Amazon.com generally updates the sales rank for each of the several million books listed every hour.† What does Amazon sales rank mean?
+How does Amazon sales rank work?† How is Amazon sales rank computed?
+Understanding Amazon sales rank is easy when you examine the hour-by-hour variation of sales rank for several books over an extended period of time.
 It provides great insight into the method Amazon probably uses to assign sales rank for the vast majority of the books listed.† It enables authors to understand variations in their sales rank and how to tell exactly when anybody buys their book.

 †† Figure 1.